-- Power industry: in national and European framework.

-- Water management: in national and European framework.

-- Food industry and agriculture: in national and European framework.

-- Health care: in national and European framework.

-- Transportation: the European framework with respect to different realities, also including sea and shoreline transportation.

-- Communication and information systems:

-the national framework does not

-specifically mention protection of

-information systems and networks; the

-European framework does not include

-postal services.

-Financial market and currency: the national framework additionally includes the insurance industry.
-Protecting the integrity, continual functionality and security of critical infrastructure should arise from a systemic approach to
+- Power industry: in national and European framework. - Water management: in national and European framework. - Food industry and agriculture: in national and European framework. - Health care: in national and European framework. - Transportation: the European framework with respect to different realities, also including sea and shoreline transportation. - Communication and information systems: the national framework does not specifically mention protection of information systems and networks; the European framework does not include postal services. - Financial market and currency: the national framework additionally includes the insurance industry. - Production of dangerous substances: the European framework does not include biological materials. - Emergency services: only within the national framework, not included in the European framework. - Public administration: only within the national framework, not included in the European frameworks. - Space: the national framework does not include this subject, but it is included in the European framework. - Science and research: the national framework does not include this subject but is it is included in the European framework.